Backboard (basketball)

 In intervening years, the portable stanchion containing the backboard has also taken on cabling and sensors within its core, along with the structure of a game clock and shot clock above it, which makes the setup of one as involved as an arena's basketball floor, to the point of requiring a replacement backboard being on standby if it and/or the rim is ever taken out of level or broken.

-A glass backboard was used by the Indiana Hoosiers men's basketball team at the Men's Gymnasium at Indiana University.

 Professional glass backboards used to break from 625 lbs of force or more.
 Modern professional and higher-level college play backboards do not have the glass absorbing any weight to avoid breaking the glass and backboard as a whole.